ShiZhenze/ecommerce-account-security/README.md

 This is the most consequential gap, and the least obvious.

-The coursework keeps a failure counter for the registered account and locks after three consecutive failures.
+The original keeps a failure counter for the registered account and locks after three consecutive failures.
 That is the right shape for the threat it was built against: a person at a physical prompt, trying passwords one after another.